Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

-However, the timing of the triggering events does still bear information when delays occur.
-This is analyzed thoroughly for a specific ETC approach in \cite{khojasteh2020value}.
-Therein, necessary and sufficient conditions for the information access rate required for the considered ETC approach are derived.
-In order to illustrate effects that can occur for ETC over a rate-limited channel, we sketch these results here.
-To keep the notation simple, we restrict ourselves to the scalar case with $n_x = n_u = 1$ and $A < 0$ in this article.
-Since the setup from \cite{khojasteh2020value} includes unknown delays, we have to distinguish between time instants when packets are transmitted and time instants when packets are received.
+Let us now inspect ITR results for TTC and ETC under unknown communication delays, derived in \cite{Khojasteh2017,khojasteh2020value}.
+To keep the notation simple, we restrict ourselves to the scalar case with $n_x = n_u = 1$ and $A > 0$ for the rest of this section.
+Extension to higher dimensions can be found in \cite{Khojasteh2017,khojasteh2020value}.

+As we consider unknown delays, we have to distinguish between time instants when packets are transmitted and time instants when packets are received.
 We denote by $(t_j^s)_{j\in\N_0}$ the sequence of transmission time instants and by $(t_j^c)_{j\in\N_0}$ the sequence of time instants when packets are received on the controller/sensor side.
-A packet sent at time $t_j^s$ is received at time $t_j^c$ and thus the (unknown) transmissions delay can be computed as $\Delta_j = t_j^c-t_j^s$.
-We assume that the transmission delays are bounded by some known constant $\boldsymbol{\Delta}> 0$, i.e., $\Delta_j \leq \boldsymbol{\Delta}$ for all $j\in\N_0$.
+A packet sent at time $t_j^s$ is received at time $t_j^c$ and thus the (unknown) communication delay can be computed as $\Delta_j = t_j^c-t_j^s$.
+We assume that the communication delays are bounded by some known constant $\boldsymbol{\Delta}>0$, i.e., $\Delta_j \leq \boldsymbol{\Delta}$ for all $j\in\N_0$.